Landlord / Tenant

 2. To file suit, after the time given in the NOTICE TO QUIT has elapsed, you should bring to the court:

-B. 3 copies of any existing lease agreement on standard 8 1/2 x 11 inch paper.
+- 3 copies of any existing lease agreement on standard 8 1/2 x 11- inch paper.

-C. Complaint (for appropriate lawsuit), completely filled out and signed,
+- Complaint (for appropriate lawsuit), completely filled out and signed.

-E. An envelope, stamped and addressed to the defendant (tenant) with enough postage to bear the weight of the pleadings (includes a copy of the notice to quit, the lease, the summons and complaint).
+- An envelope stamped and addressed to the defendant (tenant) with enough postage to bear the weight of the pleadings (includes a copy of the notice to quit, the lease, the summons, and complaint)

-H. An envelope, stamped and addressed to the landlord/lawyer to return your copy of the issued pleadings.
+- An envelope stamped and addressed to the landlord/attorney to return your copies of the issued pleadings.

 At the bottom of the page of the Complaint form, is a part called Supplemental Damages for a money judgment.
 This is a separate claim, requiring an additional filing fee and personal service.
 Personal service of the papers is not guaranteed at that time, as the papers must be served quickly or posted, due to the hearing date set on the Summons at the time of filing.
 Following is a list of the current filing fees for possession and a money judgment: